Rishiraj1308/CABZI/docs/ONBOARDING_BLUEPRINT.md

     *   Vehicle Details (Type, Model, RC Number)
     *   Driving Licence Number
     *   Photo Upload
-    *   "Cabzi Pink" opt-in for women partners.
+    *   "Curocity Pink" opt-in for women partners.
 *   **Step 2: Database Entry**
     *   A new document is created in the `partners` collection.
     *   Initial `status` is set to **`pending_verification`**.